 Take a break from the synonymous chain malls and gather your girlfriends for a therapeutic boutique shopping trip in downtown Purcell.
-Shop for colorful accessories at Queen of the Tees or go southern vogue at the hoppy Savvy Parke.
+Shop for one-of-a-kind knick knacks at Wanderlust Mercantile or go southern vogue at the hoppy Savvy Parke.
 After treating yourself to some stylish new additions to the wardrobe, pamper that furry friend of yours at Pawsitively Purrfect with an adorable leash or decorated treat.

-End your Ladies Day with a festive dinner at Bravo’s Mexican Grill and enjoy classic margaritas and sizzling south-of-the-border cuisine.
+End your Ladies Day with a delightful dinner at Bravo’s Mexican Grill and enjoy classic margaritas and sizzling south-of-the-border cuisine.
 Or try some mind-blowing barbeque, steaks and ribs at Sonny’s Café.

 For the EVENTurist, Purcell’s annual jamborees never fail to disappoint locals and tourists alike.
 Christmas season brings cheerful folks from all around to enjoy the drive-thru park lighting display, Lights from the Heart, and the Heart of Oklahoma Parade of Lights.
 In mid-September, biking bros and classic car fanatics gather to enjoy the Heartland Classic Car and Bike Show.
 Towards the end of August, the Loose Caboose Festival brings in a vibrant tide of shoppers who coast up and down Main Street hoping to catch a wave of special sales from the local vendors’ sidewalk displays.